js2264/js2264.github.io/README.md

-To update: locally run `hugo` then push to master branch.
+To update: locally run `hugo --destination docs` then push to master branch.